donejs/donejs/docs/guide.md

 ### Switch between pages

-Finally we can glue both components together as separate pages in `src/index.stache`.
-This is done by adding another dynamic import for the `chat/messages/` component and showing each import based on the `page` property (which we set in the route):
+Finally we glue both components together as separate pages in `src/index.stache`.
+This is done by adding dynamic imports for the `home.component` and `chat/messages/` components and showing each import based on the `page` property:

 ```html